Gmina Grzmiąca

 Gmina Grzmiąca is a rural gmina (administrative district) in Szczecinek County, West Pomeranian Voivodeship, in north-western Poland.
 Its seat is the village of Grzmiąca, which lies approximately 23 km north-west of Szczecinek and 129 km east of the regional capital Szczecin.

 The gmina covers an area of 204.49 km2, and as of 2006 its total population is 5,012.

+Gmina Grzmiąca is bordered by the gminas of Barwice, Bobolice, Borne Sulinowo, Szczecinek and Tychowo.